Red Light Therapy for Concussion - A Promising Approach

 Study 1: Transcranial Red/Near-Infrared Light Therapy for Post-Concussion Syndrome.

-This study was conducted to determine whether red and near-infrared light treatment on the head with LEDs can reduce symptoms and improve cognitive abilities in individuals experiencing ongoing complaints following a mild traumatic brain injury.
+Objective: This study was conducted to determine whether red and near-infrared light treatment on the head can reduce symptoms and improve cognitive abilities in individuals with ongoing complaints following a mild traumatic brain injury.
+[1]

-Among the participants, only two scored better on cognitive tests.
-However, several felt better in thinking, symptoms of concussion, and depression.
-Four participants scored better in two or more areas, and these gains mainly persisted on follow-up assessments.
+Results: While only two participants scored better on cognitive tests, several felt better in thinking, concussion symptoms, and depression.
+Four participants showed improvements in two or more areas, and these gains mostly persisted on follow-up.

-Most subjects showed no apparent improvement on cognitive tests, while a few experienced symptom relief.
-This could be due to treatment, medication changes, the placebo effect, or other reasons.
-Future studies should employ various patient groups, modify treatment methods, and implement control measures to mitigate the placebo effect, thereby yielding more specific results.
+Conclusion: Most subjects showed no apparent improvement on cognitive tests, while a few experienced symptom relief.
+Future studies are needed to yield more specific results.

 Study 2: Potential Benefits of Red and Near-Infrared Light Therapy for Chronic Mild Traumatic Brain Injury.

-Eleven subjects with chronic mTBI (trauma 10 months to 8 years ago) had 18 sessions of LED treatment in 6 weeks.
-Following the treatment, improvement in a range of cognitive tasks, including attention, problem-solving, and memory, was tested and found to be significant.
-Improved sleep and a decrease in symptoms of PTSD (if present) were also reported by the subjects.
-Participants and their families observed improvement in everyday social interaction and work performance.
+Results: Eleven subjects with chronic mTBI had 18 sessions of LED treatment over 6 weeks.
+Following the treatment, significant improvement in a range of cognitive tasks, including attention, problem-solving, and memory, was found.
+Improved sleep and a decrease in symptoms of PTSD (if present) were also reported.

-The findings suggest that red/NIR LED therapy may enhance the function and quality of life in individuals with chronic mild traumatic brain injury (mTBI).
-Since this was a small, open study with no placebo control group, further research with controlled trials is required to verify these encouraging effects.
+Conclusion: The findings suggest that red/NIR LED therapy may enhance the function and quality of life in individuals with chronic mTBI.
+Further research with controlled trials is required to verify these encouraging effects.

 Choosing the Right Red Light Therapy Device for Concussion Support